IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

    0+
    : Zero or more instances of this attribute MAY be present in packet.

-# Deployment Considerations {#implement-considerations}
+# Operational Considerations {#implement-considerations}

    The UCL model can be implemented in different ways.

-   In some cases, the UCL model is implemented at the network/administrative domain level with an SDN controller maintaining the dynamical mapping from endpoint group ID to IP/transport fields (e.g., the 5-tuple) and programing the PEPs with IP address/5-tuple based ACLs.
+   In some cases, the UCL data model is implemented at the network/administrative domain level with an SDN controller maintaining the dynamical mapping from endpoint group ID to IP/transport fields (e.g., the 5-tuple) and programing the PEPs with IP address/5-tuple based ACLs.
 In such cases, PEPs do not require to implement specific logic (including hardware) compared to the enforcement of conventional ACLs.

-   It is possible for the UCL model to be implemented at the network device level.
+   It is possible for the UCL data model to be implemented at the device level.
    While it eliminates the need for an SDN controller to interact frequently with the PEPs for reasons like the user's context of network connection change or VM/application migration, dedicated hardware/software support might be needed